emarsden/pg-el/doc/src/API.md

 statement for that table.

+    (pg-table-comment con table) -> opt-string

+Return the comment on `TABLE`, which must be a table in the database to which we are connected over `CON`.
+Return nil if no comment is defined for `TABLE`.
+A setf function allows you to change the table comment, or delete it with an argument of nil:

+    (setf (pg-table-comment con "table") "The comment")

+    (pg-column-comment con table column) -> opt-string

+Return the comment on `COLUMN` in `TABLE` in a PostgreSQL database. `TABLE` can be a string or a schema-qualified name.
+Uses database connection `CON`.
+Returns a string or nil if no comment is defined.
+A setf function allows you to change the column comment, or delete it with a value of nil:

+    (setf (pg-column-comment con "table" "column") "The comment")

     (pg-hstore-setup con)

 Prepare for the use of HSTORE datatypes over database connection `CON`.
 This function must be called